Looks Are Deceiving

 Hearing those words brought me to tears.
 Honestly, I’ve cried many times thinking about how different things could have been.
 But their validation meant everything because deep down, I already knew the truth: estrogen is the number one protector of our bones.
 And with virtually none left in my body, it was critical to get safe, effective levels back in place.

-Rebuilding bone is hard.
-Some say it can’t be done.
-But I’m giving it everything I’ve got because I want to live a vibrant, full life – now, and in 30 years when I’m still loving my kids and my future grandkids.
+Rebuilding bone isn’t easy — some even say it’s impossible.
+But I’m here to prove otherwise.
+I’m committed to giving it everything I’ve got, because I’m not just living for today.
+I want to feel strong, vibrant, and full of life — now and decades from now, when I’m still showing up for my kids and, one day, my future grandkids.

 Here are some stats!